What Parents and Carers Need to Know about Fortnite Chapter 4

 More Information

-In the guide, you’ll find tips on a number of potential risks such as cyberbullying, predators and inappropriate content.
+In the guide you’ll find a number of potential risks such as compulsive playing, audio chat with other gamers and in-game spending.

 Thank you.